-In any post-secondary institution, conventional procedure for intellectual labour is presided over by a bureaucracy made up of various administrators and committees and carried out by individuals and groups made up of students, lecturers, professors, scientists and scholars.
-Collectively and cumulatively, these groups contribute to, and give shape to, the pool of data generated from a vast range of complex materials intrinsic to any subject-area we commonly refer to as “the discipline.”1It will be our task in Journeyism 23 to ask: What is an academic discipline?
+In any post-secondary institution, conventional procedure for intellectual labour is overseen by a bureaucracy of various administrators and committees and carried out by groups of students, lecturers, professors, scientists and scholars.
+Collectively and cumulatively, these groups contribute to the pool of data generated from a vast range of complex materials that make up each “academic discipline.”1It will be our task in Journeyism 23 to ask: What is an academic discipline?
 At that stage we will have sufficient context to support a redefinition of this expression.

-- Do you notice that the data can neither be denied nor debated out of existence?
+- data (the expressions given) can neither be denied nor debated out of existence?

-The patterns of expression are taken from a randomly selected and abridged four-year course in Anthropology.4http://anth.laps.yorku.ca/undergraduate-program/courses/core-courses/#squelch-taas-toggle-shortcode-content-0
+We highlight those repeated expressions in bold type.
+They are taken from a randomly selected and abridged four-year course in Anthropology.5http://anth.laps.yorku.ca/undergraduate-program/courses/core-courses/#squelch-taas-toggle-shortcode-content-0

 In this course you will use anthropological approaches to increase your understanding of global issues in diverse locales.
 This course challenges you to engage with other ways of knowing and being, and to rethink your taken-for-granted knowledge and beliefs through the comparative analysis of the human condition.
 This course will take a problem-based approach to a range of topics such as: the effects of race and racism, sources of religious conflict, alternate genders and sexualities, First Nations and health, international development and issues of social inequality.
 Students are encouraged to bring their own knowledge and experience as the first step in “thinking like an anthropologist” (i.e. rethinking the taken-for-granted).
 The emphasis in this course is developing skills (analytical thinking, writing).